smolck/command-completion.nvim/README.md

-                                -- selected item, not sure why this is an option tbh highlight_directories = true, -- Whether or not to higlight directories with -- the Directory highlight group (`:help hl-Directory`) tab_completion = true, -- Whether or not tab completion on displayed items is enabled }
+                                -- selected item, not sure why this is an option tbh highlight_directories = true, -- Whether or not to higlight directories with -- the Directory highlight group (`:help hl-Directory`) mapping_next = "<Tab>", –– set mapping for moving cursor to next item mapping_prev = "<S-Tab>", -- set mapping for moving cursor to previous item completion = true, -- Whether or not completion on displayed items is enabled }
 ```